Beef will be marketed as Grass Fed or Grain Fed.

 The older an animal is the larger the cuts will be and the more developed the flavour will be.

-Wagyu and Kobe beef are special breeds their fats contain a high percentage of monounsaturated fatty acids and will dissolve at 25°C (77°F), so care must be taken when cooking these products.
+Wagyu and Kobe beef are special breeds their fats contain a high percentage of monounsaturated fatty acids and will start to dissolve or render at 25°C (77°F), so care must be taken when cooking these products.